How Do You Find Out If Something Is Patented?

 - Select the Advanced Search Option.
 Searching for keywords using the basic quick search can produce overwhelming results.
 Instead, use the advanced search function, which gives room for using different parameters to filter search results.

 - Choose the search parameters.
 There are 31 search parameters to choose from in the USPTO website.
 These include patent titles, patent abstracts, application dates etc. Further information on how to use each parameter is available by clicking on its corresponding link.

 - Enter your keywords into the search box.
 Keywords and other search parameters need to be entered in a very specific order into the query box in order to produce relevant results.
 Examples of the required search format for each specific code are available under the field code instructions and at the top of the website.

 - Select a time frame.
 Typical search results on the USPTO database contain complete information only for patents issued from 1976 to the present.
 However, to access patents issued before 1976 (all the way back to 1790), you'll need to enter the patent number, issue date, and current U.S. classification.

 - Open relevant search results to discover the existence of a patent.
 The database search results come in the form of a list, so you'll need to click on each individual result to access the patent information.
 Each search result provides information about the background and functionality of the invention.
 It also comes with a descriptive drawing of the invention, which lets you know whether it's the same invention you had in mind.

 If you need help with finding out if something is patented, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.